GasimGasimzada/gasim.xyz/content/posts/recursing-and-transforming-tuples-in-typescript/post.md

 ## Putting it all together

-By using `infer` and destructuring, we can recursively wrap each element of a tuple type with anything; so, let's wrap them with `ItemConfig`:
+By using `infer` and tuple spreading, we can recursively wrap each element of a tuple type with anything; so, let's wrap them with `ItemConfig`:

 ```ts